mager/magerdotco/src/pages/blog/2023-10-20-zuppa-toscana.md

 </p>

 <p itemProp="recipeInstruction">
     Toss in the potatoes and coat them with the camelized onions and garlic for a minute.
-Pour the chicken broth into the Dutch oven and bring to a boil over high heat.
-Boil until fork tender, about 10-15 minutes.
+Pour the chicken broth into the Dutch oven and bring to a boil over medium high heat.
+Cover and reduce heat until potatoes are fork tender, about 15-20 minutes.
 Stir occasionally.
 </p>

 ![Kale in](/images/blog/2023-10-20-zuppa-toscana/kale-in.jpg)